PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 the focused three-owner, orchestration, core-guard, and architecture gate is `543 passed in 17.93s`.

+The final placeholder-MatMul conditional block now retains complete results for both of its existing reconciliation calls.
+A one-key in-memory projection keeps the nested binary-repair guard on its exact legacy output-shape semantics, so the additional complete mutation key cannot cause an extra second scan.

+This checkpoint extends the expanded related gate to `1181 passed in 30.44s`;
+the focused restore, binary-adapter, terminal, core-guard, and architecture gate is `382 passed in 19.28s`.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.